Let’s Talk About The Plastic Problem

 Greenwashing: “the act of misleading consumers regarding the environmental practices of a company or the environmental performance and positive communication about environmental performance” [TerraChoice].

 There’s a lot of misleading information about plastic pollution.
 Too many companies and organisations have an agenda to fill and statistics can be manipulated to support pretty much anything.
 We as individuals can make changes to our lifestyles that can benefit the environment and help to tackle plastic pollution.
-But the impact is small in comparison to the changes that the largest producers of plastic materials and waste can make.
+However, the impact is small in comparison to the changes that the largest producers of plastic materials and waste can make.
 The notion that plastic straws are the devil is simply distracting from the fact that just 20 companies produce more than 50% of the world’s single-use plastic waste, while the top 100 companies account for 90% of all single-use plastic waste.

 It’s important to reduce personal plastic consumption, but it’s equally important to stop plastic pollution at the source.